-Our Financing Agreements contain various affirmative and negative covenants and provisions related to events of default that are normal and customary for similar financing agreements.
-As of December 31, 2015, we are in compliance in all material respects with the terms of each respective Financing Agreement.
-See Note 6 included in this annual report on Form 10-K for more information on our Financing Agreements.
+Our Financing Agreements contain various affirmative and negative covenants, including negative pledges, and provisions related to events of default that are normal and customary for similar financing agreements.
+As of December 31, 2016, we were in compliance with all financial covenants of each respective Financing Agreement.
+See Note 4 to our consolidated financial statements included in this annual report on Form 10-K for more information on our Financing Agreements.